Best Electric Scooter for Kids: Razor E100 vs E200 vs E300

-The Razor E200 electric scooter occupies the spot between the less powerful E100 and the faster E300.
-This makes it a good choice as a transition scooter for children aged 10 to 12.
+The Razor E200 Electric Scooter occupies the spot between the less powerful E100 and the faster E300, and this makes it a good choice as a transition scooter for children aged 10 to 12.
 It is too small for adults to use.
 This article presents an overview of the Razor E200.

 Full Speed Ahead!

-The Razor E200 has a chain-drive motor which powers the scooter to speeds of up to 12 miles per hour.
-This might be too fast for 8-year-olds, but it depends upon the weight, height and balance of the individual child.
+The Razor E200 has a chain-drive motor that powers the scooter to speeds of up to 12 miles per hour.
+This might be too fast for 8-year-olds, but it depends upon the weight, height, and balance of the individual child.
 It is probably safer for 10 to 12-year-old children.

 The electric motor is quiet and will not annoy the neighbors or disturb the dogs.
 It is also strong enough to start from a stationary position without needing a running start like the Razor E100.

-This scooter does not have a seat you can sit on but it has a large deck and frame for riding while standing upright.
-If you really want a seat then you might consider buying the Razor E200S seated electric scooter.
-Basically the same scooter, it just has a removable seat and seat post.
+This scooter does not have a seat you can sit on, but it has a large deck and frame for riding while standing upright.
+If you want a seat, then you might consider buying the Razor E200S Seated Electric Scooter.
+The same scooter, it just has a removable seat and seat post.

 Riding On Air

 The front and rear wheels have 8-inch pneumatic tires for a softer ride.
-The problem with the pneumatic tires (apart from getting a flat tire) is that the scooter does not have much ground clearance and might scrape on the ground when going over a bump in the road or through a hole.
+The problem with the pneumatic tires (apart from getting a flat tire) is that the scooter does not have much ground clearance and might scrape on the ground when going over a bump in the road.
 The Razor E200 is not made for riding on rough gravel roads or for riding in the rain.
 It is better to ride it on relatively flat areas and sidewalks.

 Recharge, Steady, Go!